Performance Poet. Playwright. Pop Culture Critic. Philanthropy Professional.

-Nicole M. Young is a performer, poet, playwright, director, producer, and musician with over 20 years of experience as a practicing artist.
+Nicole M. Young is a performer, poet, playwright, director, event producer/curator, and nonprofit professional with over 20 years of experience combined in these areas.
 Nicole has worked across various disciplines, including theatre, poetry, and classical music.
 Originally from Detroit, Michigan, Nicole currently resides in Northern Connecticut and works in Western Massachusetts.

 Nicole recently released her debut spoken word album, In/Put: Live from the Valley, which was recorded at CLICK Workspace in Northampton, MA in 2018.
 Proceeds from the album were used to create a fellowship program for emerging women and nonbinary writers of color through Straw Dog Writers Guild.